-Sunset Park Thrift Stores: Best Secondhand Shopping in South Brooklyn
+Sunset Park Thrift Stores: South Brooklyn's Best Picks

 Sunset Park's multicultural commercial strips are home to some of Brooklyn's most affordable and diverse thrift stores.
 Here is your complete guide to the neighborhood's secondhand scene.